I Thought I Had IBS. Nope. It Was Nickel.

 A: Everyday items like zippers, cell phones, coins, and eyeglass frames can contain nickel.
 Constant contact can worsen symptoms, so be mindful of these “nickel traps.”

-Q: Are there supplements or vitamins that can help manage nickel allergy symptoms?
+Q: Are there supplements that can help manage symptoms?

 A: Some people get relief from vitamin C or quercetin, which can reduce inflammation and histamine reactions, but these aren’t cures.